HIS Niseko Financial Aid Program

-Each year, the school will allocate 20% of the Funds generated by our Corporate and Personal Financial Aid Fundraising drive.
-Some families require assistance beyond what the program can offer, and unfortunately HIS Niseko is not able to meet all of the needs of all applicants.
+Each year, the school allocates 20% of the funds generated by our Corporate and Personal Financial Aid Fundraising drive.

 Allocation of Funds

 Funding for the HIS Niseko Financial Aid program will come from one source: donations through our Corporate and Personal Donation Program.
-20% of the funds received during our drive will be allocated to the following school year's Financial Aid Program.
-The remaining 80% will be allocated to the next academic school year in order to ensure sustainability.
+Twenty percent (20%) of the funds received during our drive will be allocated to the following school year's Financial Aid Program.

 Any increase in the amount of student aid can be directly supported by increased amounts of our Corporate or Personal donations through enhanced fundraising efforts.